 Journal of Visual Culture offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 The text should be double-spaced throughout, left justified with standard margins.
 Please use Times New Roman, 12 pt font.
 The manuscript should include a title, keywords and abstract, which are key to ensuring readers find your article online through online search engines such as Google.
 Abstracts should be 100-150 words in length, and authors should list 5-8 keywords.
 Any headings/subheads should be consistently signaled with italics or underlines.